bwierzbicki/volumio-lastfm-plugin/README.md

 # volumio-lastfm-plugin
-Plugin to scrobble music played in Volumio 2.x to LastFM.
+Plugin to scrobble music played in Volumio 3 to LastFM.

-Also features a similar artists/tracks function in the browse section.
+Allows to blacklist words from artist to prevent scrobble unwanted radio entries.
+Also allows user to set multiple separators for radio artist, trackname.